 The idea of dust and gas did not come from no where, but from the materials that make up the earth.
 The earth consists of dust and gas, so it is assumed to have been made from dust and gas!

-Even though the Nebular theory seems to work, at the first glance, with the the rocky
+Even though the Nebular theory seems to work, at the first glance, with the

-"The formation of giant planets is another unsolved problem."
+giant planets is another unsolved problem."

 Space technology kept improving, and astronomers kept adjusting and improving the nebular theory accordingly.
 In the 1990s they found some new stars (some and not all) do have dust and gas belts around them.
 As a result: they associated the finding with their theory.